nlml/nlml.github.io/_posts/2017-09-18-in-raw-numpy-t-sne.md

 C = \sum_i KL(P_i || Q_i) = \sum_i \sum_j p_{j|i} \log \frac {p_{j|i}} {q_{j|i}}
 $$

 We want to minimise this cost.
-Since we're going to use gradient descent, we're only really interested in its gradient.
+Since we're going to use gradient descent, we're only really interested in its gradient with respect to our 2D representation \\(\mathbf{Y}\\).
 But more on that later.

 ### Euclidean distances matrix in numpy